icgc-argo/argo-clinical/README.md

 notes:

+- make scripts idempotent in case they fail in the middle
+- if a script fails it will stay in pending state
 - you can't change the the contents after the script ran, it wont run again automatically
   - if you need to change the script you have to write another script that does what you want
 - the scripts are sorted by date & time